Contact Us for a Free Consultation (213) 542-0979

 Another thing that I see people do or they make mistakes — make the wrong moves as it relates to a criminal case is — once they hire the attorney, they don't listen to them.
 They think they can handle the whole case themselves and make all the moves.
 The problem is, they're typically the ones that got themselves in trouble in the first place.

-So, if you hire a good attorney, you do the research, let the attorney work for you.
-Let the attorney guide you through the process and help you and use their skill and expertise in order to get you the result that you must have.
+So, if you hire a good attorney you do the research and let the attorney work for you.
+Let the attorney guide you through the process, help you, and use their skill and expertise to get you the result that you must have.

-Don't Follow Through with Terms of Plea Bargain
+Don't Follow Through with the Terms of the Plea Bargain

-Finally, one of the biggest mistakes I see people making is not following through with a potential resolution of their case.
+Finally, one of the biggest mistakes I see people making is needing to follow through with a potential resolution of their case.
 In other words, if you decide to take a plea bargain, you work out a deal with the prosecutors and you agree to do certain things.

-Then obviously you want to make sure that you follow through and do everything right, because what that will do is, it will get the case over with as quick as possible, get you out of the criminal justice system.
+Then, obviously, you want to make sure that you follow through and do everything right because that will get the case over with as quickly as possible and get you out of the criminal justice system.
+Not following through could result in extended legal proceedings and potential harsher penalties.

-It will put your attorney in a position where they may be able to get the case reduced to a lesser charge — reduced to a misdemeanor — and also to try to file a motion to get the case dismissed, because in California, once you've completed your probation, you're eligible to file a Penal Code Section 1203.4 Motion which allows you, if the Judge grants it, to get your case dismissed n you can move on with your life.
+Your attorney will be instrumental in negotiating the terms of the plea bargain and ensuring that they are in your best interest.
+They will also guide you on how to fulfill your end of the bargain, which may include completing probation or community service.
+It will put your attorney in a position where they may be able to get the case reduced to a lesser charge — reduced to a misdemeanor — and also to try to file a motion to get the case dismissed because in California, once you've completed your probation, you're eligible to file a Penal Code Section 1203.4 Motion which allows you if the Judge grants it, to get your case dismissed n you can move on with your life.

-So, make sure that if you hire an attorney you listen to them.
-You follow their advice and if you end up taking a deal in a case, make sure that you follow through with that deal so your attorney is in a position to get your case dismissed and you can move on with your life, do damage control and get yourself out of the criminal system.
+So, if you hire an attorney, make sure that you listen to them, follow their advice, and if you end up taking a deal in a case, make sure that you follow through with that deal so your attorney is in a position to get your case dismissed, and you can move on with your life.
+Do damage control and get yourself out of the criminal system.

 About the Author